SaraSrkr/OML/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
-Why might these improvements help the model?** try using different policy factors or different sample parameters for hyperdrive to get better results
+Why might these improvements help the model?** try using different policy factors or different parameter sampler for hyperdrive to get better results